Which place is cheaper, Venice or Brussels?

 Known for shopping, Venice draws large crowds to its stores.
 There are many unique items that people purchase in town.
 Some of the most popular include Murano glass, Burano lace, Venetian masks, and local fabrics.

-Both Brussels and Venice are family-friendly destinations.
+Both Brussels and Venice are high quality family-friendly destinations.

 Brussels is a very family-friendly place to visit.
 The city has a number of unique kid-friendly activities including a Mini-Europe Museum, a Comic Strip Museum, and Train World.
 The city is also a chocolate lover's dream with many factories and chocolate shops around town.